 Inclusion Project Partnership

-In partnership with the University of Melbourne, we helped young people overcome barriers to participation in sports and recreation.
-In doing so, we established an award winning community-based placement model for the University students in Social Work, the Faculty of Medicine, Dentistry and Health Sciences’ (MDHS) Engagement Unit.
+Hobsons Bay Community Fund has partnered with the University of Melbourne to help local young people overcome barriers to participation in sports and recreation.
+In doing so, we established an award winning community-based social work student placement model with the Engagement Unit of the University of Melbourne Faculty of Medicine, Dentistry and Health Sciences.

-Since 2015, University as part of their placements, students have worked from a local business office space provided in-kind by a HBCF board member.
-They worked with parents, sporting clubs, disability workers and other stakeholders to establish community approaches to the broader inclusion of young people in sport and recreation.
+The students have worked with parents, sporting clubs, disability workers, and other stakeholders to establish community approaches to the broader inclusion of young people in sport and recreation.

-Students produced and promoted an inclusion guide that assists local community organisations to facilitate greater access to sport for all people.
-The inclusion guide offers the community a tangible resource to assist with the implementation of techniques to encourage inclusion throughout their various organisations and initiatives.
-Another outcome was HBCF gave awards to sporting clubs who promoted inclusive environments.
+The students have produced and promoted an inclusion guide that assists local community organisations to facilitate greater access to sport for all people.
+The inclusion guide offers the community a tangible resource that assists with the implementation of techniques that encourage inclusion throughout their various organisations and initiatives.